-What home-based businesses are good examples of someone who may need business insurance?
+What are good examples of someone who may need business insurance?

 - Web Designer: A web designer or developer can easily work from home—but often pay for expensive equipment such as laptops, monitors, and design software.
-If your home was damaged in a flood or fire, would your homeowners insurance be enough?
+If your home was damaged in a flood or fire, would your homeowners insurance provide enough coverage?

-- Consultants: If you're a professional consultant, you're likely operating a home-based business, potentially seeing clients, and may even store their personal data on a home computer.
-You open yourself up to financial liability if you don't have the proper insurance coverage in place.
+- Consultants: If you're a professional consultant, you're likely operating a home-based business, potentially seeing clients in your home, and may even store their personal data on a home computer.
+You open yourself up to financial liability if you don't have the proper insurance coverages in place.

 Your homeowners coverage may offer limited—or worse yet—no coverage.
 Then, the injured party may go after your assets such as your home or business.